 - Unaccounted-for Water is an outdated term used to describe water loss.
-Industry standards have recently changed to a more responsible method of water loss management, suggesting that no water is unaccounted-for, but that all water should be accounted for (PDF).
+Industry standards have recently changed to a more responsible method of water loss management, suggesting that no water is unaccounted-for, but that you should account for all water.

-In order to more effectively track where and how the water loss occurred, it's critical to understand the two broad types of water loss: Apparent Losses and Real Losses (PDF).
+In order to more effectively track where and how the water loss occurred, it's critical to understand the two broad types of water loss.

-- Apparent losses are the non-physical losses that occur in utility operations due to customer meter inaccuracies, systematic data handling errors in customer billing systems, and unauthorized consumption.
-In other words, this is water that is consumed but is not properly measured, accounted, or paid for.
+- Apparent losses: non-physical losses that occur in utility operations due to customer meter inaccuracies, systematic data handling errors in customer billing systems, and unauthorized consumption.
+This water is consumed but not properly measured, accounted, or paid for.

-- Real losses are the physical losses of water from the distribution system, including main breaks, leaks, and storage overflows.
+- Real losses: physical losses of water from the distribution system, including main breaks, leaks, and storage overflows.

 Did you know?